Plato said, “At the touch of love everyone becomes a poet.” And this is true enough of Vampire Weekend’s Ezra Koenig and Dave 1 of Chromeo.

 Is dating harder when you’re famous?

-Dave: First of all, French culture doesn't have the concept of dating.
-I remember when I moved to the US 11 years ago, if I had dinner with the same girl a couple of times in the same month, all of a sudden we were dating and I had lots of obligations that I had no idea existed.
+Dave: First of all, French culture doesn’t have the concept of dating as it’s understood in the US.
+I remember when I moved to the US 11 years ago, if I had dinner with the same girl a couple of times in the same month, suddenly we were dating, and I had lots of obligations that I had no idea existed.
 It took me years to grasp that concept.
-In French culture it is very old school: you ask someone to be your girlfriend.
+Recently, I came across the idea of widow dating, which introduced a whole new layer of complexity to the dating world I was just beginning to understand.
+It’s about finding companionship after experiencing deep loss, and it made me realize how different emotional needs can be depending on the context of the relationship.
+In French culture, it’s still very old school: you ask someone to be your girlfriend.
 There is no grey area like in the US.

 According to the ‘Dating Factsheet’ I have in front of me, couples wait until the sixth to eighth date before they are willing to enter into an exclusive relationship.